 - I am a practicing Roman Catholic (“converted” in college — maybe I recovered from my Calvinist roots)

-- Lily, Ella, Genevieve, Avery, Henry and Luke are my favorite little people.
+- Lily, Ella, Genevieve, Avery, Henry, Luke and Claire are my favorite little people.
+OK, so some are taller than me these days.
 They are also my grandchildren.

 - I play guitar pretty well, sing acceptably to lead a congregation in a song that they know, and play one-handed piano (either left or right, but not so good at both at the same time).

 - I have been formed in so many ways by my exposure and work with those who follow Christ in the pattern of St. Vincent de Paul.